dgraph-io/dgraph-docs/content/query-language/functions.md

 }
 {{< /runnable >}}

-## Similarity (aka Sematic) Search
+## Vector Similarity Search

-Syntax Examples: `similar_to(description_vector, 3, "[0.9, 0.8, 0, 0]")`
+Syntax Examples: `similar_to(predicate, 3, "[0.9, 0.8, 0, 0]")`

-Alternatively the vector can be passed as a variable: `similar_to(description_vector, 3, $vec)`
+Alternatively the vector can be passed as a variable: `similar_to(predicate, 3, $vec)`

-This function finds the objects that have description_vector similar to the input vector.
+This function finds the nodes that have  `predicate` close to the provided vector.
+The search is based on the distance metric specified in the index (`cosine`, `euclidean`, or `dotproduct`).
+The shorter distance indicates more similarity.
 The second parameter, `3` specifies that top 3 matches be returned.

 Schema Types: `float32vector`

 Index Required: `hnsw`

-Similarity search results are based on distance metrics used to create index (`cosine`, `euclidean`, and `dotproduct`).
-The shorter distance indicates more similarity.

 ## Full-Text Search